lizkane222/nosh/README.md

 <br>
 <hr>

-## User Story (ser flow)
+## User Story (for mvp)

-// As a user, I want to be able to update/see my information.

 // As a user, I want to be able to login in.

 // As a user, I want to be able to delete my account.

+// As a user, I want to be able to update my information.

-// As a user, I want to be able to create a recipe on nosh.
+// As a user, I want to be able to create/update a Recipe on nosh.

-// As a user, I want to be able to create/update food items in my pantry.
+// As a user, I want to be able to create/update food items in my Pantry.

-// As a user, I want to be able to save other people's recipes to my user account.
+// As a user, I want to be able to save other people's Recipes to my user account.

+## User Story (for v0.2)
-// As a user, I want to be able to update my recipe
+// [icebox] - As a user, I want to be able to see a list of food items to buy from Recipies saved to my user.

-// [icebox] - As a user, I want to be able to see the sum of all food items in my pantry.
+// [icebox] - As a user, I want to be able to see a list of food item to buy from Recipies saved to my user - my Pantry food items.

 // [icebox] - As a user, I want to be able to see the sum of all calories, serving, time in my nosh.

-// [icebox] - As a user, I want to be able to sort my pantry by category.
+// [icebox] - As a user, I want to be able to sort my pantry/feed by category.

-/
-/ [icebox] - As a user, I want to be able to search in my pantry.
+// [icebox] - As a user, I want to be able to search Recipes in feed

 <br>